Rejection and Importance Sampling based Perfect Simulation for Gibbs hard-sphere models: Simulations

+For the implementation of the proposed IS based AR method, the grid is constructed using the cell-edge length $\epsilon = 1/\lfloor \lambda^\eta/\rbdd\rfloor$; see Section~\ref{sec:improv-const} for more details on the cell-edge length selection.
+The complexities of the algorithms are estimated using $1000$ samples.
+In the simulation results presented below, $\wh S_{\mathsf{NAR}}$ and $\wh S_{\mathsf{ISAR}}$ denotes the sample means of complexities of the naive AR and the IS based AR algorithms.
+Likewise, $\wh S_{\mathsf{DCM1}}$, $\wh S_{\mathsf{DCM2}}$ and $\wh S_{\mathsf{DCM3}}$ are the corresponding estimates for the three dominated CFTP methods $1$, $2$, and $3$ presented in Section~\ref{sec:dcftp}, respectively. \\

+A standard software used for generating perfect samples of the hard-sphere model using the dominated CFTP is {\sf rHardcore()}, which is a part of {\sf R} package {\sf Spatstat} that is available at \href{https://spatstat.org/}{https://spatstat.org/}.
+Experiment~3 provides a perspective on the performance of the proposed method with respect to {\sf rHardcore()} by comparing their expected running times as a function of $\rbdd$ for a fixed $\lambda$.
+We note that {\sf rHardcore()} does not support the torus-hard-sphere model.
+However, when selected "expand=TRUE", it reduces the boundary effects by generating a perfect sample on a larger window, and then clipping the result to the original window $[0,1]^2$.\\

-{\bf Experiment 2:} Here $\eta = 0.50$ (that is, $\eta d = 1$).
-This is an important and historically well studied regime.
-It is equivalent to the regime where the underlying space is $[0, \sqrt{\lambda}]^2$ and each sphere has $r$ radius.
-One would like to compare methods as $\lambda$ increases.
-See Figure~\ref{pic:Compare21} (where $r = 1$) and Figure~\ref{pic:Compare22} (where $r = 0.05$) for simulation results.
-In this regime also we see that the proposed IS based AR method can perform significantly better than every other method (even when $r$ is small).\\
+{\bf Experiment 1:} In this experiment, we consider the high density regime.
+Figure~\ref{pic:Compare1} compares the performance of all the algorithms for $\eta = 0.5$ (that is $2\eta = 1$) and $\rbdd = 1$ ({this is identical to the regime where the underlying space is $[0, \sqrt{\lambda}]^2$ and the radius of each sphere is $\rbdd$}).
+This experiment suggests that the proposed IS based AR method can perform significantly better than every other method.
+To comprehend the rarity of the samples of the hard-sphere configurations under $\mu^0$, we plot $\log \pno$ in Figure~\ref{pic:exp1-plam} and the expected intensity of the hard-sphere model in Figure~\ref{pic:exp1-hcpts}.\\

-{\bf Experiment 3:} Here $r = 1$ and $\eta = 0.75$ (that is, $\eta d = 1.5$).
-In this regime, the two DCFTP methods for pairwise interaction processes may eventually perform better than the proposed method.
-See Figure~\ref{pic:Compare3}.\\
+Significance of the proposed IS method in the high density regime is more evident when $\eta = 0.25$ (that is, $2\eta = 0.5$) and $\rbdd = 1$.
+In this case, for values of $\lambda$ greater than $50$, almost all the times all the dominated CFTP algorithms terminated without giving an output.
+In particular, the {\sf rHardcore} function terminated by producing the error: {\em memory exhausted (limit reached?)}.
+On the other hand, the time taken (in secs) for generating $1000$ samples using the proposed method are $0.13, 0.21, 68.94$ and $271.72$, when $\lambda$ values are $50, 100, 200, 300$ and $400$, respectively.\\

+{\bf Experiment 2:} In this experiment, we consider the low density regime.
+Figure~\ref{pic:Compare2} compares the performances of all the methods for $2\eta = 1.5$ and $\rbdd = 0.5$ to illustrate the case where $1 < \eta d < 2$.
+As we can see, for large values of $\lambda$, the dominated CFTP methods $2$ and $3$ perform better than the other methods, including the proposed method.
+Figure~\ref{pic:exp2-plam} is a plot of $\log \pno$ against $\lambda$ while Figure~\ref{pic:exp2-hcpts} is a plot of the intensity of the hard-sphere model against $\lambda$.